elaforge/karya/doc/INSTALL.md

     cabal install hscolour pandoc

-These are separate because pandoc has a ridiculous number of dependencies and all it does is turn the `doc/*.md` files into html.  pandoc has so many dependencies it might break your install by downgrading things, so maybe do that in a separate sandbox.
+These are separate because pandoc has a ridiculous number of dependencies. pandoc has so many dependencies it might break your install by downgrading things, so maybe do that in a separate sandbox, or at least --dry-run first.
 It's a completely independent binary, so however you can get it compiled and installed is fine.

 ## INSTALLED SEPARATELY

+- Fltk, from <http://fltk.org/>.
+The latest 1.3 should work fine.
+I use the SVN version because in the past its had bugfixes for retina macs.
-- The latest fltk, from <http://fltk.org/>.
-Install version from SVN for bugfixes and better rendering on retina macs.  `Shake/Config.hs` needs the path to the `fltk-config` script, which is normally going to be `/usr/local/bin` if you did a `make install`.
+`Shake/Config.hs` needs the path to the `fltk-config` script, which is normally going to be `/usr/local/bin` if you did a `make install`.

 - libpcre library from <http://www.pcre.org>.